BGDlab/BGDlab.github.io/clusters/respublica.md

 5. Click the "Launch" button.
 The browser page will inform you that your request has been submitted and as you to wait for a few minutes for your allocation to be ready.
 When it is ready, click the "Connect" button.
 6. The software you chose will open in this tab or a new tab.
 The path the software defaults to is `/home/(your username)/`.

+# Using Respublica to Run Code via `sbatch` Jobs

+- All job code lives in `/mnt/isilon/bgdlab_resnas03/code` under a subdirectory named after the processing pipeline.
+- Example: SynthSeg+
+    - In the code directory, there’s a `synthseg` subdirectory.
+    - This subdir has a file called `synthsegJobSubmitter.sh` that iterates over a rawdata BIDS directory (command line argument) and submits a new job for each T1w.nii.gz file contained in the subject/session/anat directories.
+    - This script calls `jobSynthSeg.sh`, which contains the sbatch arguments etc. and commands to actually run the SynthSeg+ job.
+    - To run SynthSeg+ on a BIDs directory, `bash /mnt/isilon/bgdlab_resnas03/code/synthseg/synthsegJobSubmitter.sh /mnt/isilon/bgdlab_resnas03/Data/datasetname/rawdata`